reactjs/react.dev/content/docs/create-a-new-react-app.md

 ### More Flexible Toolchains {#more-flexible-toolchains}

-The following toolchains offer more flexiblity and choice.
+The following toolchains offer more flexibility and choice.
 We recommend them to more experienced users:

 - **[Neutrino](https://neutrinojs.org/)** combines the power of [webpack](https://webpack.js.org/) with the simplicity of presets, and includes a preset for [React apps](https://neutrinojs.org/packages/react/) and [React components](https://neutrinojs.org/packages/react-components/).